 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to market risk, including the possible loss of principal.
+The principal value of target date strategies is not guaranteed at any time, including at or after the target date, which is the approximate date when investors plan to retire.
+A substantial allocation to equities both prior to and after the target date can result in greater volatility over short term horizons.
 All charts and tables are shown for illustrative purposes only.

-© 2018 T. Rowe Price.
+© 2020 T. Rowe Price.
 All rights reserved.
-T. Rowe Price, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.